GSS-Cogs/linked-data-repository/app/services/READMME.md

 ## Services

 We've implemented a simple composable pattern for interacting with dependent services (databases, message queues etc) for this app.
-This aproach revolves around using `create_app` from [server.py](https://github.com/GSS-Cogs/linked-data-repository/tree/app/server.py) with dynamic runtime arguments.
+This approach revolves around using `create_app` from [server.py](https://github.com/GSS-Cogs/linked-data-repository/tree/app/server.py) with dynamic runtime arguments.

 When you `create_app` the kwargs provided will define which of the service implementations (see `app/services/<name-of-thing>/implementations/*`) are used.